 - Custom website development.
 Websites that are built on a content management system are powerful platforms that can do much more than provide information.
 The APF website serves as both a public facing site, as well as their membership system.
 This was custom built by the Elcom team according to their specific requirements.
 Each club can access a dashboard which lists out which students will be arriving on a given date, along with member information and any account issues.
-Most of our clubs use this to manage their operational day.
+Most of their clubs use this to manage their operational day.

 - Integration.
 There isn’t one platform that will perform every digital function you require.
 This is why larger clubs that work with APF have the flexibility to implement their own software and integrate it with APF's member database.
 This automation between systems provides a seamless experience for clubs and members.

 - Contextual site navigation.
 As Gerry McGovern, Founder and CEO of Customer Carewords explains, “The primary purpose of web navigation is to help people to move forward.
 It is not to tell them where they have been, or where they could have gone.”
 The Council have designed their sites to make it easy for visitors to get the information they need.
 Using these key insights, they grouped information by broad categories such as Households and Residents, and Community and Groups, above the fold.
 Noticing that visitors may not know where to start their search, there is a section 'I'm looking to' with a search bar for visitors to type in what they are looking for.
 This ensures the website (and the brand) is as relevant and relatable to the target audience as possible, and the visitor is able to quickly find and view information related to their needs.

 - Understanding the audience.
 While their primary website audience consists of clients across a range of service portfolios, it also caters to their families, carers, volunteers, partners, donors, media and jobseekers.
 Prior to starting on the implementation process, TBS undertook user experience (UX) workshops to uncover the needs and motivations of key stakeholders, and used these insights to optimise the website structure and content.